November 15, 2018

 Like any industry, though, there are opportunities for suppliers and merchants to gain a competitive advantage.
 At first, this showed up by automating the painful human labor involved.
 Gasoline engines from cars or tractors were jury-rigged onto sled frames to make power saws for ice.
 An entrepreneurial ice farmer could increase their throughput by a factor of 10 or more with a good ice saw.
-This is the logical and first path for automation: more efficient tools for humans in their jobs as we know them.
+The story of ice then lead to the logical and first path for automation: more efficient tools for humans in their jobs as we know them.

 But then, automation began to creep into more aspects of this industry: trucks began to replace horse-drawn carriages for urban distribution of ice, increasing the number of customers that a supplier could service in day.
 This made ice boxes accessible to more people and businesses, and soon home cold storage was within reach for the upper middle class.

 Ultimately, though, the story of automation and ice isn’t so linear.
 A sequence of clever scientists and engineers managed to totally transform the industry with the invention of the refrigeration cycle and subsequent reduction to practice.
 The idea of having ice shipped from Canada now seems preposterous.
 In a modern building, we are rarely more than a few minutes away from a source of lake-fresh, just-frozen ice-on-demand.